-- What are the hazards? - Who might be affected by them? - What safety measures need to be in place to reduce risks to an acceptable level? - Can the group leader put the safety measures in place?
+What are the hazards?

-What steps will be taken in an emergency?
+- Who might they affect? - What safety measures must be taken to reduce risks to an acceptable level? - Can the group leader implement security measures? - What steps will be taken in an emergency?

 For most 'routine' visits and placements the generic risk assessments appropriate to that activity will be sufficient for the consideration and mitigation of risk.
 It is still very important that all staff on the trip fully understand the generic risk assessments and that students are briefed.
 In all cases consideration should be given to a host company or organisation's risk assessment and whether there are any specific risks worth considering in that particular visit.